praekelt/django-moderator/README.rst

 ``django-moderator`` integrates Django's comments framework with SpamBayes_ to automatically classify comments into three categories, *ham*, *spam* or *unknown*, based on training by users (see Paul Graham's `A Plan for Spam <http://www.paulgraham.com/spam.html>`_ for some background).

 Users classify comments as *spam* using a *report abuse* mechanic, thereby training the algorithm to automatically classify similarly worded comments in future.
-Additionally comments the algorithm fails to clearly classify as either *ham* or *spam* will be classified as *unknown*, allowing staff users to be manually classify them via admin.
+Additionally comments the algorithm fails to clearly classify as either *ham* or *spam* will be classified as *unknown*, allowing staff users to manually classify them via admin.

 Comments classified as *spam* will have their ``is_removed`` field set to ``True`` and as such will no longer be visible in comment listings.